donid/MDnsHostAnnouncer/README.md

 This tool is currently only tested with a FritzBox (Firmware 7.29) as DNS server.

-I haven't found a way to create an alias (or CNAME) for a network device (PC, notebook etc.). in the FritzBox web-ui for DNS.
+I haven't found a way to create an alias (or CNAME) for a network device (PC, notebook etc.) in the FritzBox web-ui for DNS.
 But I saw a comment in an Internet forum, where someone claimed that the FritzBox listens to mDNS (MultiCastDNS) announcements and "integrates" them into its own list of hosts.